Krause-House/org/norms.md

 #### Intellectual Property

 Krause House DAO owns 100% of the IP for any of the projects that paid contributors have initiated and/or delivered.

+#### Move Away from Fixed $KRAUSE Payouts

+Proposals for compensation generally should not include a fixed $KRAUSE payout. $KRAUSE is governance weight, and thus it should generally be allocated to clear results and deliverables.
+As a rule of thumb: Jerry’s submitting proposals for use of DAO funds are speculating on their ability to allocate those funds.
+If they are productive in their use, they should accrue more governance power, if they are not, they should not accrue more governance power.